Internodal Distance Distributions for Static and Mobile Nodes in 2D/3D Wireless Networks: Model Assumptions

 To compute $f_{\mathbf{r}/\bm{\rho}}(r/\rho)$, it is assumed that node 2 is located on a circular ring or spherical shell of radius $r$ centered at node 1.
-Only the portion of this ring or shell which is enclosed in the disk or sphere of radius $R_2$ contributes to the conditional probability.
+Only the portion of this ring or shell that is enclosed in the disk or sphere of radius $R_2$ contributes to the conditional probability.
 Depending on the relative values of $r$, $\rho$, $R_1$, and $R_2$, this region may be fully contained within, partially overlap with, or lie outside the corresponding disk or sphere.

 Table~\ref{Table1} specifies the three intervals of $r$ over which the conditional probability takes distinct forms, along with the corresponding integration limits in \eqref{CondProb}.
-These intervals are defined as follows.
+The three intervals are defined as follows.

-\begin{itemize} \item \textbf{Interval I} ($0 < r < R_{-}$): The circular ring or spherical shell (dashed line in Table~\ref{Table1}) is fully contained within the disk/sphere of radius $R_2$ for all $\rho$.
-Therefore, $g_1(\rho, r)$ is used\footnote{As defined in Table~\ref{Table2} for 2D and Table~\ref{Table3} for 3D.}.
+\begin{itemize} \item \textbf{Interval I} ($0 < r < R_2-R_1$): The circular ring or spherical shell (dashed line in Table~\ref{Table1}) is fully contained within the disk/sphere of radius $R_2$ for all $\rho$.
+Therefore, $g_1(\rho, r)$ is used\footnote{ As defined in Table~\ref{Table2} for 2D and Table~\ref{Table3} for 3D.}.